cloudfoundry-incubator/kubernetes-guidelines/README.md

 * Minimal pod security policy is provided.
 Ideally, it should be the same (or stricter) as [Kubernetes provided policy](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/policy/restricted-psp.yaml)
 * Sample networking policy is provided
 * Sample Istio RBAC is provided
-* If the component has to be accessed externally, it writes a K8s Ingress resource or a set of Istio VirtualService + Gateway resourcesprovides ingress with free form annotations and the ability to provide a load balancer
+* If the component has to be accessed externally, it writes a K8s Ingress resource or a set of Istio VirtualService + Gateway resources provides ingress with free form annotations and the ability to provide a load balancer
 * If the component needs some secrets, it has an option to use an existing Kubernetes object with the predefined format.
 The Kubernetes object name can be provided by the platform engineer.
 * The secret for certificates uses known K8s format
 * Each stateless component is deployed as a deployment